-- The City will be required to take this project through the Development Liaison (DL) process.
+- The City was required to take this project through the Development Liaison (DL) process.
 DL’s act as an urban design control for projects taking place on City of Calgary owned land.
-This project will also be taken through The City’s Urban Design Review Panel (UDRP) to help guide and ensure the development adheres to City Policy.
+This project was also taken through The City’s Urban Design Review Panel (UDRP) to help guide and ensure the development adheres to City Policy.
 The Project was taken to UDRP on October 14th, 2020.

 Where did the current name of Humpy Hollow Park originate?

 - Humpy Hollow Park was named in 1976 through a contest run by the Calgary Activettes Club (a local women's social and charitable group).
 The contest evaluated names suggested from local school children and the name was chosen for the geographical humps and hollows of the existing site.
 Despite concerns, The City approved the winning park name, and nearly 45 years later we are still using Humpy Hollow Park to identify the park space.